-- It will help if you have discussed and perhaps practised this at home first, but I hate to admit this is one part of the process I simply haven’t managed to conquer tear-free as yet!
+- It will help if you have discussed and perhaps practiced this at home first, but I hate to admit this is one part of the process I simply haven’t managed to conquer tear-free as yet!

 Flying with kids – what next?

 We hope this has helped you mentally prepare for what lies ahead in the flying process.
-Make sure you head over to our Ultimate guide to flying with kids, we have a big pool of resources there to help you to including:
+Make sure you head over to our Ultimate guide to flying with kids; we have a big pool of resources there to help you to including:

 - What to expect during your very first baby flight